UH Mānoa Awards - 2015

 - Frances Davis Award for Excellence in Undergraduate Teaching for a Graduate Assistant

-- Robert W. Clopton Award for Outstanding Service to the Community
+- Robert W. Clopton Award for Distinguished Service to the Community

 - Chancellor’s Citation for Meritorious Teaching

 - Peter V. Garrod Distinguished Graduate Mentoring Award